~Jake in Buffalo, New York

 Oh, Jake…we feel for ya!

 Luckily, we have a bad news/good news situation.
-The cause of your freshly bathed dog's persistent smell is likely…wait for it…the bathing.
+The reason why your dog stinks after a bath is likely…wait for it…the bathing.

 When we bathe (humans and dogs alike), we strip natural oils from our skins.
-Those constant baths you're giving your dog are removing natural oils from her skin and coat, which signals her glands to secrete even more oils, and those oils are magnets for dirt, grime, and odor-inducing bacteria.
+Those constant baths you're giving your dog are removing natural oils from their skin and coat, which signals their glands to secrete even more oils, and those oils are magnets for dirt, grime, and odor-inducing bacteria.

 Make sure you dry your dog after bath time.
 Wet fur attracts dirt and grime, just like oily skin.
-Drying your pup with The Absorber towel will help keep odors at bay.
+Drying your pup with The Absorber towel will help keep those stinky smells at bay.